jpap19/CICD-END-TO-END-Project/README.md

 <h1>CI-END-TO-END-Project In Production Environment</h1>

 <h2>Description</h2>
-In this project , We will implement an end to end CI solution on AWS using code build and code pipeline.
+In this project , We will implement an end to end CICD solution on AWS using code build and code pipeline.
 <br />

 <h2>Resources And Links Required:</h2>